sbareh2/Introduction-to-Data-Science/case study 2/readme.md

 *    features with missing values
 *    number of non-null unique values for features in each dataset
 *    what those unique values are and counts for each

+# 3. Cleaning Column Labels
+## 1. Drop extraneous columns

+Drop features that aren't consistent (not present in both datasets) or aren't relevant to our questions.
+Use pandas' drop function.
+Columns to Drop:

+*    From 2008 dataset: 'Stnd', 'Underhood ID', 'FE Calc Appr', 'Unadj Cmb MPG'
+*    From 2018 dataset: 'Stnd', 'Stnd Description', 'Underhood ID', 'Comb CO2'

+## 2. Rename Columns

+*    Change the "Sales Area" column label in the 2008 dataset to "Cert Region" for consistency.
+*    Rename all column labels to replace spaces with underscores and convert everything to lowercase.
+(Underscores can be much easier to work with in Python than spaces.
+For example, having spaces wouldn't allow you to use df.column_name instead of df['column_name'] to select columns or use query().
+Being consistent with lowercase and underscores also helps make column names easy to remember.)